yeyintkoko/encrypt-decrypt-c--nodejs/README.md

 ```
 -------------

-For Node.js (you can just copy the code into your project.
-Don't forget to install crypto npm package)
+For Node.js (you can just copy the code into your project)

 ```js
 function encrypt(text, key) {